ippontech/blog-usa/posts/set-up-a-reverse-proxy-nginx-and-docker-gen-bonus-lets-encrypt.md

 and to access *Owncloud*: http://localhost:8080

 For this example, we would like to use the ‘*cloud.ippon.local*’ subdomain.
-We’ll register it in ‘*/etc/hosts*’ file but in a real case, you would have to register it in the DNS zone of your favorite domain manager.
+We’ll register it in your ‘*/etc/hosts*’ file but in a real case, you would have to register it in the DNS zone of your favorite domain manager.

 In */etc/hosts*:
 ```